Chappaqua, New York: Crime

 Although Chappaqua's crime rate is far below the national average, the area has had a few high-profile murders.
 In 1996, a battle between a lottery winner and his former lover over custody of their 5-year-old child resulted in a gun battle; the winner was acquitted of the murder of his former lover on the basis of self-defense, and convicted of the shooting of the woman's father.
 In November 2006 a disbarred attorney drove the body of his severely injured wife to Northern Westchester Hospital, claiming that the couple had been ambushed and shot in the nearby town of Millwood.
 She died soon after.
 For over a year, police expressed skepticism about the husband's account and did not rule him out as a suspect.
 In December 2007 the man was charged with his wife's murder after trying to collect on life insurance policies.
 Carlos Perez-Olivo was convicted October 4, 2008 for the murder of his wife, Peggy Perez-Olivo, who had been working as a teaching assistant at Douglas Grafflin Elementary School in Chappaqua.

+Government

+Chappaqua is within the New York State Assembly's 93rd district and the New York Senate's 40th district.
+The village is in New York's 17th District.